Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorem

 \subsection{An application to simplicial volume}

 We end this section with an application of Theorem~\ref{main:thm:intro} to \emph{simplicial volume}.
-The simplicial volume is a homotopy invariant of compact manifolds introduced by Gromov~\cite{vbc}, which measures the complexity of manifolds in terms of the ``size'' of their fundamental singular cycles.
+The simplicial volume is a homotopy invariant of oriented compact manifolds introduced by Gromov~\cite{vbc}, which measures the complexity of manifolds in terms of the ``size'' of their fundamental cycles in the singular chain complex.
 We recall that given an oriented compact manifold (possibly with non-empty boundary), a \emph{(relative) fundamental cycle} $c \in \, C_n(M, \partial M; \R)$ is simply a representative of the \emph{(relative) fundamental class} $[M, \partial M] \in \, H_n(M, \partial M; \R) \cong \R$. \begin{defi} Let $M$ be an oriented compact connected $n$-dimensional manifold with (possibly empty) boundary $\partial M$.
 The \emph{(relative) simplicial volume} of $M$ is defined to be the following non-negative real number:

-\end{defi} In order to compute the simplicial volume of a compact manifold with boundary, it is convenient to extend the definition of bounded cohomology of spaces to the relative case.
+\end{defi} In order to compute the simplicial volume of an oriented compact manifold with boundary, it is convenient to extend the definition of bounded cohomology of spaces to the relative case.
 The relative bounded cochain complex is the subobject of the relative singular cochain complex $C^{\bullet}(M, \partial M; \R)$ which consists of bounded cochains,

 The cohomology of this cochain complex is the \emph{relative bounded cohomology of $(M, \partial M)$}.
 There is a natural inclusion of cochain complexes

 which induces a map in cohomology

 called the \emph{comparison map}.
 A useful relationship between the simplicial volume and the comparison map is given by the following elementary fact~\cite{vbc}, \cite[Proposition~5.15]{Loehthesis}: